-Which city is cheaper, Portland or Big Sur?
+Which place is cheaper, Portland or Big Sur?

 These are the overall average travel costs for the two destinations.

 Which city is more affordable and which is best for your travel style?
 If you're trying to figure out where to go next, comparing the travel costs between Big Sur and Portland can help you decide which place is right for you.